-The rise of the Open Access movement, which aims to make research available online--free of charge, and of most copyright and licensing restrictions--has resulted in authors of scholarly works having a much wider array of licensing options now than in the past.
+The rise of the Open Access movement, which aims to make research available online--free of charge, and free of most copyright and licensing restrictions--has resulted in authors of scholarly works having a much wider array of licensing options than they have in the past.
 For some authors or publishers, the traditional approach of assigning copyright in an article or book to a publisher may be appropriate.
 Other options include:

 - Granting the publisher a license to publish your work, while you retain copyright

 - Assigning copyright to a journal, with a license back from the journal to the author enabling the author to do one or more of the following:

 - post on an institutional website in a PDF format

 - make derivative works

 - make copies for educational purposes

 - allow others to make copies for educational purposes